 I enjoy undertaking a variety of roles.
 In Rio i was in teh computer room and could see the track and medal podium.
 In Korea i worked on the opening and closing ceremonies for both the Olympics and Paralympics.

-In Summer 2018 I traveled with Team CP England for the CPISRA World Games in Spain, supporting the swimmers in training and competition.
+In Summer 2018 I travelled with Team CP England for the CPISRA World Games in Spain, supporting the swimmers in training and competition.
 This high level of involvement is completely exhausting but so rewarding.